PeteC/petec.github.io/source/_posts/2013-07-30-ios-7-blurred-views.markdown

 {% img /images/posts/ios-7-blurred-views.png %}

+The Xcode project for this article is available on <a href="https://bitbucket.org/PeteC/glassviewexample">Bitbucket</a>.

 ## DSLGlassView

 .```DSLGlassView``` is our ```UIView``` subclass that implements the blurred view.
 When a ```DSLGlassView``` is added to the view heirarchy, it grabs a snapshot of it's superview.
 It then blurs this view using the UIImage category methods from Apple's 'Running With A Snap' sample code.
 Once we have a blurred snapshot, we set it to be the content of the view's layer.